aclarke500/aclarke500/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the 'Duolingo for Research Papers' at Fieldify and an AI Powered Risk Management platform at Baskit!
+- 🔭 I’m currently working on making medical information more accessible to healthcare workers at ALIRA
-- 🌱 I’m currently studying NLP, non-linear methods for data analytics, and software engineering.
+- 🌱 I’m currently tinkering with Raspberry Pi's, computer vision and trying to get into robotics.
 - 👯 I’m looking to collaborate on startup ideas in the AI, healthcare, or legal space.
 - ⚡ Fun fact: I play bass and drums, ask me anything about music!